Tropical Storm Nangka (2020)

-Tropical Storm Nangka, known in the Philippines as Tropical Depression Nika, was a weak tropical cyclone which went down as the wettest tropical cyclone in the Western Pacific on record, producing 3245 mm of rainfall in Hướng Hóa, Vietnam.
+Tropical Storm Nangka, (Note: The name Nangka (Malay: nangka, [ˈnaŋ.ka]) was contributed by Malaysia and means jackfruit (Artocarpus heterophyllus) in Malay.) known in the Philippines as Tropical Depression Nika, was a weak tropical cyclone which went down as the wettest tropical cyclone in the Western Pacific on record, producing 3245 mm of rainfall in Hướng Hóa, Vietnam.
 Nangka would impact Hainan and parts of Indochina, which had been affected by Tropical Storm Linfa just days earlier.
 Nangka in total caused 4 deaths and 5 missing in China and Vietnam.

 Meteorological history

 On October 11, 2020, the Japan Meteorological Agency (JMA) began tracking a tropical depression off the west coast of Luzon.
 The PAGASA declared the system as a tropical depression at 12:00 UTC, and since the storm formed inside of the Philippine Area of Responsibility (PAR) the agency named the system Nika.
 On the same day at 21:00, the Joint Typhoon Warning Center began issuing warnings on the system.
 On October 12, the system was declared a tropical storm by the JMA, and was named Nangka.
 At 9:00, the system left the PAR and the PAGASA issued its final bulletin on the system.
 At 19:20 CST (11:20 UTC) on October 13, Nangka made landfall over Qionghai, Hainan.
 The system continued tracking westward, returning to open water, before making a second landfall in Ninh Bình, Vietnam on October 14.
 As the system tracked further inland, it dissipated over Laos on the same day.